-ICCER is looking forward to celebrating Seniors Week by hosting Networking Events in Calgary (June 4th) and Edmonton (June 6th) – Keeping Seniors Safe.
-In both cities we will have presentations about the Age-Friendly initiatives, the Community Paramedic Program, and Elder Abuse Awareness.
-Our speakers will share how they work towards improving the safety of seniors in our communities, including those in care, and how we can use this knowledge in everyday practice.
-Participants will have the opportunity to connect with our speakers, as well as collaborate with one another in small and large group discussion.
-Register for the events.
+ICCER celebrated Seniors Week by hosting Networking Events in Calgary (June 4th) and Edmonton (June 6th) – Keeping Seniors Safe.
+In both cities we had presentations about the Age-Friendly initiatives, the Community Paramedic Program, and Elder Abuse Awareness.
+Our speakers shared how they work towards improving the safety of seniors in our communities, including those in care, and how we can use this knowledge in everyday practice.
+Participants had the opportunity to connect with our speakers, as well as collaborate with one another in small and large group discussion.

 Our April Networking Sessions - Living Spaces: Policy Supports and Barriers in Alberta – with Megan Strickfaden and Jaquie Eales (April 4th in Edmonton and April 16th in Calgary) were very successful.
 Here’s what some people said:

 “Excellent discussion and helpful concrete takeaways to make a difference in our communities. thank you.” - Participant

 “Fantastic session - very organized and thoughtful - I wish there was more time to talk about influencing policy discussions and further discussion on built/renovated environments and project management.” - Participant